Opioid Abatement Strategy County Highlights: Q3 2024

 5. Develop a Fair and Transparent Process for Deciding Where to Spend the Funding

-Roane County formalized its Opioid Settlement Funds Advisory Committee in April 2023, comprised of a diverse panel of over two dozen local stakeholders ranging from service providers to employers to local residents with lived experience in recovery.
+Roane County formalized its Opioid Settlement Funds Advisory Committee in April 2023.
+The group is comprised of a diverse panel of over two dozen local stakeholders ranging from service providers to employers to local residents with lived experience in recovery.
 The committee convenes monthly to share information and develop data-driven, collaborative strategies for the effective spending of opioid settlement funds for the county government to consider.

-Roane worked closely with Sarah McCall, UT SMART’s Substance Use Response Consultant for East Tennessee, during “Phase 1” of the committee’s approach, which involved identifying gaps in services to determine priority spending areas.
+Roane worked closely with Sarah McCall, UT SMART’s substance use response consultant for East Tennessee, during phase one of the committee’s approach, which involved identifying gaps in services to determine priority spending areas.
 This involved the creation and maintenance of a living recovery ecosystem resource map, based on a design created by the East Tennessee State University Addiction Science Center.
-These efforts led to the committee’s decision to prioritize enhancing peer support and trauma-informed care.
+These efforts led to the committee’s prioritization to enhance peer support and trauma-informed care.
 (UT SMART and partners ETSU, UT Martin and UT Southern have been awarded a UT Grand Challenges grant to expand this resource map across the state).

-The “Phase 1” proposal was unanimously approved by the Roane County Commission in December, 2023, funding an emergency department recovery navigator, a community peer navigator for justice-involved people with substance use disorder, and a trauma-informed specialist to work with at-risk youth and families through the local school system.
+The phase one proposal was unanimously approved by the Roane County Commission in December 2023, funding an emergency department recovery navigator, a community peer navigator for justice-involved people with substance use disorder, and a trauma-informed specialist to work with at-risk youth and families through the local school system.

-For “Phase 2,” the Roane County Opioid Settlement Funds Advisory Committee is developing a comprehensive 3-year strategic plan to manage settlement funds equitably and effectively, as well as for the committee to serve in an advocacy capacity for this mission.
+In phase two the Roane County Opioid Settlement Funds Advisory Committee is developing a comprehensive three-year strategic plan to manage settlement funds equitably and effectively, and to serve in an advocacy capacity for this mission.

 Middle – Sumner County

-For Year 1, Highpoint Health hospital, Volunteer Behavioral Health, the Sumner Prevention Coalition, and multiple county departments have come together to create a plan that will focus on those needing immediate assistance, as the data shows that 51% of all those who initially overdose go to Highpoint Health for medical attention.
-The goal will be to increase warm handoffs to follow up for those that present to the emergency department with an overdose.
+For year one, Highpoint Health hospital, Volunteer Behavioral Health, the Sumner Prevention Coalition, and multiple county departments have come together to create a plan that will focus on those needing immediate assistance.
+As the data show that 51% of all those who overdose go to Highpoint Health for medical attention, the goal will be to increase warm handoffs from the emergency department to local mental health and recovery services to improve the continuity of care and get more people who overdose into sustained recovery.

 For the upcoming OAC meeting, these applicants will present the project and request the funding.
-For Year 2, the OAC has set aside funds to assist Recovery Court with an anticipated project to be named in November.
+For year two, the OAC has set aside funds to assist the Recovery Court with an anticipated project to be named in November.

-UT SMART’s Substance Use Response Consultant for Middle Tennessee, Trevor Henderson, has been working closely with the county and wishes to highlight the wide range of perspectives represented in these initiatives.
-The county departments involved (Health, Emergency Communications, Emergency Medical Services, and Finance) cover a wide array of government services and logistics, which compliments the experiences from the region’s flagship hospital and mental healthcare services alongside the county’s prevention coalition.
-The crucial impact of this range of experiences is the breaking down of data and information silos, which are often a principle barrier to evidence-based decision-making.
+Trevor Henderson, UT SMART’s substance use response consultant for Middle Tennessee, has been working closely with the county to highlight the wide range of perspectives represented in these initiatives.
+The county departments involved (Health, Emergency Communications, Emergency Medical Services and Finance) cover a wide array of government services and logistics that complement the experiences from the region’s flagship hospital and mental healthcare services alongside the county’s prevention coalition.
+The crucial impact of this range of experiences is the breaking down of data and information silos, which are often a barrier to evidence-based decision-making.

 West – Dyer County

-Dyer County reached an important milestone in the formation of their own regional opioid abatement committee.
-They are now developing a community grant model so that local treatment, prevention, harm reduction and recovery support organizations can apply for funding.
+Dyer County reached an important milestone in the formation of its own regional opioid abatement committee.
+The county is now developing a community grant model so that local treatment, prevention, harm reduction and recovery support organizations can apply for funding.

-UT SMART is bringing particular attention to the makeup of the Dyer County Opioid Abatement Committee, which features public health, health education, fire and first response, child abuse prevention, faith-based and women-focused recovery support, governmental officials (featuring especially the Budget Committee), law enforcement, and criminal justice.
+UT SMART is bringing particular attention to the makeup of the Dyer County Opioid Abatement Committee, which features public health, health education, fire and first response, child abuse prevention, faith-based and women-focused recovery support, governmental officials (featuring the budget committee), law enforcement, and criminal justice.
 This breadth of experience and perspectives covers nearly the entirety of the prevention and recovery ecosystem, which is essential to tackling this crisis.

 Officials from Dyer County were first served by UT SMART at the West Tennessee Opioid Settlement Summit, hosted by Tipton County.
-Courtney Collier, UT SMART’s Substance Use Response Consultant for West Tennessee, has since worked closely with Dyer County Mayor David Quick to assist in the formation of the committee and the community grant process.
+Courtney Collier, UT SMART’s substance use response consultant for West Tennessee, has since worked closely with Dyer County Mayor David Quick to assist in forming the committee and the community grant process.

 SMART Menu